About

 Students and mentees

-The programme is only open to women undergraduate BCom or BCom conjoint students, and BProp or BProp conjoint students who will have completed at least one year of business programmes and will be going into their penultimate or final year of study in March 2024.
-BCom(Hons) and BProp(Hons) students are also invited to apply.
-Other postgraduate or masters students and those students who have already participated in the programme in the past, are not able to apply.
-Mentees will need to be enrolled in business courses and based in Auckland for the duration of the programme, to fulfil their mentoring relationship.
-If you are going on exchange in 2024, you will not be eligible to apply.
+The programme is open to women undergraduate BCom or BCom conjoint students, and BProp or BProp conjoint students who will have completed at least one year of business programmes.
+Those going into their penultimate or final year of study in March 2025 will be given priority.
+BCom(Hons) and BProp(Hons) students are also invited to apply as well as any other women business students who will be enrolled in either undergraduate or postgraduate business programmes/courses during the length of the programme.
+Those students who have already participated in the programme in the past, are not able to apply.

 He Ira Wāhine | The Women's Mentoring Programme is designed for students who need assistance with their career path and want to improve skills and broaden their networks.
-Be prepared to attend an event each month, usually held after 6pm.
+Be prepared to attend an event each month, usually at 6pm.

 It is important to note that this is not a work experience programme or a recruitment tool and students should not expect to obtain employment from the programme.